Baked Zucchini Chips

 crispy baked zucchini chips in a bowl.

 Zucchini crisps are my ultimate guilt-free hack for satisfying my potato chip craving.
-While my family adores my zucchini fries, making them as chips is just so much more fun to eat!
+While my partner adores my zucchini fries, making them as chips is just so much more fun to eat.

 They are healthy and need just a touch of oil.
-They are super crispy and light, with a satisfying crunch.
-We love them on their own, but pair them with a dipping sauce if you prefer.
+They are crispy and light, with a satisfying crunch.
+I love them on their own, but my partner pairs them with spicy mayo or ranch.

 Table of Contents